-The Tabo Monastery is located in Tabo Village in the Spiti Valley.
+Tabo Village in Spiti valley has a beautiful attraction: the Tabo Monastery.
 The Tabo Chos-Khor Monastery was established more than a millennium back, in 996 A.D., the Year of the Fire Ape by the Tibetan Calendar.

-Tabo Monastery lies on the barren, snow covered, cold desert of the Tabo Valley at high altitude of 3050 m.
-Unscathed by any modern curses, it is a heaven in its own sense.
-It has preserved the magnificent heritage, traditions and culture of Buddhism through the passage of centuries, withholding its sanctity.
+Tabo Monastery lies in the barren, snow-covered, cold desert.
+The altitude of Tabo Valley is 3050 m.
+Unscathed by any modern curses, it is a heaven in its sense.
+It has preserved Buddhism's magnificent heritage, traditions, and culture through the passage of centuries, withholding its sanctity.

-The Tabo Gompa, in the entire Himalayan region, is second in importance only to the Tholing Gompa in Tibet.
-The King of western Himalayan Kingdom of Guge, Lotsawa Rinchen Tsang Po developed the monastery as an advanced centre for learning.
-For a significant period, many great scholars and translators in the Buddhist history studies were hosted here.
-Till date, Tabo Monastery is known as the preserver of the Buddhist Legacy.
-It still remains one of the most important Gompa of the entire Tibetan Buddhist world.
+In the entire Himalayan region, the Tabo Gompa is second most important to the Tholing Gompa in Tibet.
+The King of the western Himalayan Kingdom of Guge, Lotsawa Rinchen Tsang Po, developed the monastery as an advanced center for learning.
+Many great scholars and translators in Buddhist history studies were hosted for a significant period.
+Another name for Tabo Monastery is the preserver of the Buddhist Legacy.
+It remains one of the most crucial Gompa of the Tibetan Buddhist world.

-The Tabo monastery temples preserves a priceless collection of manuscripts and thangkas (Buddhist scroll paintings), beautiful statues in stuccos, frescos and murals illustrating tales from the Mahayana Buddhist Pantheon.
+The Tabo Monastery temples preserve a priceless collection of manuscripts and thangkas (Buddhist scroll paintings), beautiful statues in stuccos, frescos, and murals illustrating tales from the Mahayana Buddhist Pantheon.
 In addition, beautiful fine paintings in well-preserved condition cover every inch of the wall.

 The Nine Temples are:

-This temple has a central figure is the four-fold figure of Vairocana.
+This temple has the prominent figure of a four-fold figure of Vairocana.
 In Vajrayana Buddhism, he is regarded as one of the five spiritual sons of Adibuddha- who was the self-created elemental Buddha.
 A larger than life idol about two meters above the floor is depicted in a posture turning the wheel of law.
 Beautiful Kashmiri paintings of Buddha's life grace the interiors.

-Once layered with gold, this temple was exhaustively renovated in the 16th century by Senge Namgyal, ruler of Ladakh.
-The walls and ceilings are covered with outstanding murals.
+Once layered with gold, this temple was extensively renovated in the 16th century by Senge Namgyal, ruler of Ladakh.
+As a result, the walls and ceilings are covered with outstanding murals.

-This temple also goes by the name of Initiation Temple as the initiation to monkhood takes place here.
-A huge painting of Vairocana surrounded by eight Bodhisattvasare worshipped.
+This temple also goes by the name of Initiation Temple, as the initiation to monkhood takes place here.
+A massive painting of Vairocana surrounded by eight Bodhisattvasare worshiped.

-An image Bodhisattva Maitreya that is over six meters high dominates the temple.
-The beautiful display of murals adoring the inner walls depicts the monastery of Tashi-Chunpo and Lhasa's Potala palace.
+An image of Bodhisattva Maitreya over six meters high dominates the temple.
+The beautiful display of murals adoring the inner walls depicts the monastery of Tashi-Chunpo and Lhasa's Potala Palace.

 Founded by Dromton (1008-1064 AD), an important disciple of Atisha, it is one of the earliest temples of Tabo.
-Intricate carvings and murals decorates every surface of the temple.
+Intricate carvings and murals decorate every surface of the temple.

 A kind of an ante room attached to the Enlightened Gods temple, The Chamber of Picture Treasures is covered with beautiful paintings of the Tibetan style.